Selling Information in Competitive Environments: Introduction

+Large digital platforms (e.g., Amazon, Facebook, and Google in the US, Alibaba and JD in China) collect an ever-increasing amount of information on their users' online behavior (e.g., browsing, shopping, social media interactions), which allows them to precisely estimate individual consumers' tastes for various products.
+Our leading application (fleshed out in \Cref{ex:binary}) considers the interaction between a digital platform (information seller) and two or more merchants (information buyers).
+The merchants wish to leverage the platform's information advantage to offer a personalized product to each individual consumer.

+The platform monetizes its proprietary information by selling \emph{targeted} advertising slots (e.g., Facebook, Google) or sponsored marketplace listings (e.g., Amazon) to advertisers and retailers.
+Such practices amount to \emph{indirect sales of information}: while the platform does not trade its consumers' data for payment (\emph{direct sales}), it nonetheless creates value for merchants by allowing them to condition their strategies (in particular, which product to offer) on the consumers' information (e.g., their browsing or shopping history and third-party cookies).
+For the purposes of our model, direct transfers of information and indirect sales of information are, in fact, equivalent.\footnote{In our approach, we further assume a platform such as Amazon has full commitment power to set information structures.
+Recent work by \cite{kosk22} analyzes the problem of information disclosure to multiple agents by a designer without commitment power.}

+Each merchant's expected volume of sales depends on two critical factors: (i) the degree of targeting, i.e., the precision of its advertising campaign, as measured by the ability to show the right product to each consumer; and (ii) the exclusivity of its campaign, i.e., the mismatch between its competitors' offers and the consumer's tastes.
+Merchants are willing to pay more for targeted campaigns and even more for exclusive access to targeted campaigns.

+However, the merchants' willingness to pay for an advertising campaign also depends on the profitability of making each sale, i.e., on their cost structure.
+As the latter is privately known to the merchant, the platform must elicit it through its choice of mechanism.
+Abstracting from the details and dynamics of online advertising auctions, the platform's problem reduces to designing a menu of (information structure, payment) pairs, each corresponding to an advertising campaign.

-\cite{BA12} and \cite{BBS18} study the sale of data to a single buyer with private information about her beliefs over a payoff relevant state.
-This problem is similar to ours insofar as the optimal mechanism can be represented through (sometimes degenerate) menus of options (i.e., distributions over action recommendations) and associated prices.
-However, because there is a single buyer, the externalities central to our analysis do not arise.
+\paragraph{Related Literature} This paper is primarily related to the literature on markets for information.
+In seminal work, \cite{adpf86,adpf90} study the sale of information to traders who compete in financial markets.
+More recently, \cite{BA12} and \cite{BBS18} study settings where a single buyer has private information about her beliefs over a payoff-relevant state.
+This problem is similar to ours insofar as the optimal mechanism can be represented through menus of information structures and associated prices, but there is a single buyer only.